valentinHenry/Vim-class/CheatSheet.md

 - G end of file
 - [nb]gg jump to the line nb
 - w and e to jump between words
-- W and e to jump at the end
+- W and E to jump at the end
 - b to jump words backward

-## Windws, buffers, splits, tabs etc.
+## Windows, buffers, splits, tabs etc.
 - open a new buffer: :e [file_path]
 - split vim:
    - vertically: :vsp or [Control-w]v